-By comparing matrices in the data, publishers can gather further insights and identify the reasons and correlations for user behaviour on websites.
+By comparing matrices in the data, publishers can gather further insights and identify the reasons and correlations for website user behavior.

 Let’s take a look at a few things every Google Analytics report consists of for digital publishers.